 Access: 15 walk from Hon Kawagoe station, 20 minute walk from Tobu Tojo Kawagoe Station

 Parking: for 100 cars, 500 yen for three hours.
-Tends to be very busy during New Years
+But it tends to be very busy during New Years.

 One of the stops on the Seven Gods of Fortune in Kawagoe pilgrimage, the temple and the shrine on the grounds have a very interesting background (more in English here).
 Kids like the Rilakkuma amulets you can get here and the turtles in the pond.

 Access: 15 minute walk from Hon Kawagoe station, 20 minute walk from Kawagoe Station

 Parking: None during New Years

 Another place not featured in this article that is famous for a first homage in Saitama is Kanasana Shrine in Kamikawa, known as Daruma City.
 The Saitama Prefecture Trade and Tourism website have a feature on visiting Kanasana Shrine for New Years (click here).